Healthcare Distribution Sector Change

-The HDA continues to make the case to stakeholders that if the current Gold Standard of Good Distribution is to be maintained then something might need to change.
+The HDA continues to make the case to stakeholders that if the highest standard of Good Distribution Practice is to be maintained then something might need to change.
 The hidden value our members provide is under threat, and once eroded, this could result in a wide variety of unintended consequences that would ultimately lead to higher costs and a poorer service for patients.
 HDA distribution is the backbone of NHS medicines supply.

 From Factory to Pharmacy

 As part of our mission to build awareness, understanding and appreciation of the vital importance of the healthcare distribution sector, we developed an infographic explaining the availability of medicines.
 It identifies the factors that can impact drug supply, as well as the measures that HDA members undertake day in, day out to help mitigate the risks of patients not receiving their medicines.See the Infographic

 Apply to become a Member

 - Access to leading policy and industry forums of debate and discussion

 - Invitations to a range of networking industry events organised through the year, including an Annual Conference and a Business Day

 - Representation on HDA working parties, including the Members’ Liaison Group

 - A daily Political and Media Bulletin and HDA Newsletters

 - Access to HDA policy documents and all sections of the HDA website